chisui/dakka/thesis/main.md

 What this type will be depends on the chosen approach.
 The list in this case will be an actual Haskell list but promoted to a kind.
 This is possible through the `DataKinds` extension.

-#### mtl style monad classes
+#### mtl style Monad classes

-In this approach we use mtl style monad classes to communicate additional capabilities of the Actor.
+In this approach we use mtl style Monad classes to communicate additional capabilities of the Actor.
 This is done by turning `ActorContext` into a class itself where `create` and `send` are class members and `MonadState a` is a superclass.

 The associated typefamily will look like this: